Documentation

 Slider Layout natively lazy loads the rendered images or product information.
 That means that the information in a shelf or carousel built with Slider will only be loaded when components receive user interaction, decreasing the website page load time.

-However, keep in mind that the more products your shelf or carousel has, the more greater the impact on website performance will be.
+However, keep in mind that the more products your shelf or carousel has, the greater the impact on website performance.

 You can find more details on how to use Slider Layout when configuring these two blocks by reading the Shelf documentation and the recipe on Building a Carousel using Slider Layout.